syseleven/grav-docs-metakube/pages/03.Tutorials/01.add-an-ssh-key/default.en.md

         - gui
 ---

-MetaKube needs your SSH Public Key to create Kubernetes Clusters, so that you also can SSH into the created VMs if needed.
-To add an SSH Key navigate to `Manage SSH Keys` in the Dashboard and click on `Add SSH Key`
+MetaKube needs your SSH public key to create Kubernetes clusters, so that you also can SSH into the created VMs if needed.
+To add an SSH key navigate to `Manage SSH Keys` in the Dashboard and click on `Add SSH Key`

 ![](metakube_add-ssh-key_01.png)